 One such intervention is a needle and syringe programme, which is tailored to reduce blood-borne diseases such as HIV and Hepatitis B among people who use drugs.

 Kelvin Macharia, 38, lauds the Omari project for providing clean needles.
 He says he is sure he got HIV from sharing needles.
 Kelvin, who is now on methadone, says that before the needle and syringe programme was established, many people who inject drugs would collect used needles from hospital trash bins and use them.

 At one point Kelvin almost lost his leg to amputation when he missed a vein while injecting.
 “By the time I thought of going to the hospital, my entire leg had completely decayed,” he says.

-James Ndimbii, a social scientist and researcher at KANCO, the Alliance’s Linking Organisation in Kenya, says the risk of amputation for people who use drugs are the result of unsafe injecting practices.
+James Ndimbii, a social scientist and researcher at KANCO, the Alliance’s Linking Organisation in Kenya until December 2018, says the risk of amputation for people who use drugs are the result of unsafe injecting practices.
 He explains that when a person who injects drugs misses their vein while injecting it can cause an abscess, which can lead to amputation of the infected part if not treated on time.